Header logo

 Method two: Actual cost

-This method requires a little bit more work as you will need to record all motor costs including repairs, insurance, MOT, and petrol.
-Then record business and personal mileage to calculate the proportion of motor expenses that are deductible.
-You are also able to claim capital allowances when using this method.
+This method requires more record-keeping.
+You log all motor costs including fuel, repairs, insurance and MOT, then record both business and personal mileage to calculate the proportion of expenses that are deductible.
+You can also claim capital allowances on the vehicle under this method, which can make it significantly more valuable if you have a newer or more expensive car.

 Which method is better?

-One thing that is important to note is that once you begin using a certain method you must continue using that method for as long as you own that car.
-It is therefore recommended to calculate your deductible expenses using both methods in your first year to find out which method is most beneficial.
+One important rule: once you start using a particular method for a vehicle, you must stick with it for as long as you own it.
+It is worth calculating your deductible expenses under both methods in your first year to find out which works in your favour.
+You can use HMRC's simplified expenses checker to help you decide.

 Can you still claim if you owned the car before turning self-employed?

-You can certainly claim the 45p per mileage expense regardless of when you purchased the car.
-You can use the actual cost method too, however calculating a value for capital allowances is more complicated if you have previously owned the car.
+Yes.
+You can claim the mileage allowance regardless of when you bought the car.
+The actual cost method is also available, though calculating capital allowances is more complicated if you owned the vehicle before becoming self-employed.
+It is worth speaking to an accountant if you are in this situation.

-How can I prove the car was used for business purposes?
+How do I prove the car was used for business purposes?

 What if I lease a car?